 Greg Carpenter, M&A Business Advisors

-It does not mean “not paying what the business owes when it can,” it means “preserving the underlying value of a business when it cannot.”
+It does not mean “not paying what the business owes when it can afford to pay,” it means “preserving the underlying value of a business when it cannot afford to pay.”

 Reorganization Creates a Win-Win for all Parties

-However, when billions of dollars’ worth of business value are being destroyed needlessly every year, along with many thousands of jobs, it’s incumbent on every owner, investor, transactionalist and advisory professional to understand the value-preservation afforded by an Article 9 reorganization.
-It’s simply more sensible for all parties involved.
+However, when billions of dollar’s worth of business value are being destroyed needlessly every year, along with many thousands of jobs, it’s incumbent on every owner, investor, transactionalist and advisory professional to understand the value-preservation afforded by an Article 9 reorganization.
+It’s simply more beneficial for all parties involved.

 “I was really surprised to learn that this process has something in it for everybody—including the second level of lien holders that actually don’t get paid on their liens—but because they’re going to preserve the ongoing business and it will be a new entity probably with better management, they can keep the customer.”